sayedgamal99/INTRO-TO-ALGORITHMS/Exercises/Chapterfive/hiringProb.md

-# Chapter Five - Hiring Problem : Excercises:
+# Chapter Five - Hiring Problem : Exercises:

 ### 5.1-2
 - Describe an implementation of the procedure RANDOM(a,b) that only makes calls to RANDOM(0,1).?